kristindong/Citibike/README.md

 ![Trips_by_Workday](Trips_by_Workday.png)

-The usage pattern described above is similar when broken down by gender.
+The usage pattern described above is similar when split by gender.

 ![Trips_by_Gender](Trips_by_Gender.png)